 CODA, Delray Beach

-Live in rhythm with life in CODA in Delray Beach, known as South Florida’s “Village by the Sea” because of its friendly, walkable downtown.
-Just a block off Atlantic Avenue, walk to the Delray Beach Tennis Center, the Delray Beach Library, Old School Square, shopping, dozens of great restaurants, the intra-coastal and the beach.
-Elegant Bermuda style townhomes feature large balconies, high ceilings, windows everywhere, and all-concrete construction.
+CODA is a development in Delray Beach, known as South Florida’s “Village by the Sea” because of its friendly, walkable downtown.
+Just a block off Atlantic Avenue, CODA is within walking distance of the Delray Beach Tennis Center, the Delray Beach Library, Old School Square, shopping, dozens of great restaurants, the intracoastal waterway and the city’s famous beach.
+Elegant Bermuda-style townhomes feature large balconies, high ceilings, windows everywhere and all-concrete construction.

 Old Palm Grove, Delray Beach

 Old Palm Grove was an important development in Delray Beach’s North Federal Highway corridor north of downtown.
 Originally the site of a nursery and an Italian restaurant, Old Palm Grove included 33 single family homes and 11 townhomes on 4.6 acres.
 The community was the first major single family home community built east of US 1 in Delray Beach in decades.
 Old Palm Grove’s spectacular Mediterranean Revival architecture and amazing landscaping make it one of Delray’s most beautiful neighborhoods.
 New Urban was the managing partner of the project, which was a joint venture between New Urban and Caster Developers of Delray Beach.

 East Village was a 32 unit, for sale, fee simple townhome development built in the Flagler Heights neighborhood of Fort Lauderdale.
 The development, located in the CRA district, helped create momentum for the renaissance of the neighborhood.